Ethnic groups in Central America: Mestizos

-Mestizos are the majority in El Salvador, Honduras, Nicaragua, Panama and Guatemala, formed by 22,425,257 inhabitants, occupying the majority of the Central American population, and all 7 countries have significant Mestizo populations.
+Self-identified or classified Mestizos are the majority in El Salvador, Honduras, Guatemala, and Nicaragua. formed by 22,425,257 inhabitants, occupying the majority of the Central American population, and all 7 countries have significant Mestizo populations.

 The Mestizaje begins when Europeans arrived in the territory of Central America, due to the shortage of European women, European men intermarried with indigenous women.
-Mestizos used the third social group of the social pyramid of the Spanish, although in countries like Costa Rica and El Salvador, the mestizos were seen as the same group with the Criollos, for various reasons such as the scarcity of indigenous populations, mainly in Costa Rica, caste systems were implemented, which appeared different terms.
+Mestizos used the third social group of the social pyramid of the Spanish, although in countries like Costa Rica and El Salvador, the mestizos were seen as the same group with the Criollos.
+For various reasons, such as the scarcity of indigenous populations, at this point of the history the majority of the population in Central America were biologically mixed.
+In El Salvador and Costa Rica, several future borns left the indigenous tribes; this did not happen in Guatemala or Honduras until the XVIII century.
+In Costa Rica, caste systems were implemented, which appeared different terms.

-The country with the highest percentage of Mestizo population in the Central American Region is Honduras, with multitudes of Mestizo populations scattered throughout its territory.In El Salvador, Panama, and Nicaragua the Mestizo population is the majority.
-In Costa Rica the mestizo population is the first ethnic minority, although according to the surveys it is seen as the same group with the Whites, the majority of the population is made up of whites/mestizos.
+The country with the highest percentage of classified Mestizo population in the Central American Region is Honduras, with multitudes of Mestizo populations scattered throughout its territory.
+In El Salvador and Nicaragua the classified Mestizo population is the majority.
+In Costa Rica the classified mestizo population is the first ethnic minority, although according to the surveys it is seen as the same group with the people who identified themselves as Whites, the majority of the population is made up of whites/mestizos.